 For those of you who are not aware of the story, I photographed quite a rare weather phenomenon called fogbow, on the beautiful Rannoch Moor in Scotland on Sunday 20th November 2016.
-I was out with a friend of mine photographing Loch Tulla in the morning but the light wasn’t inspiring enough to continue so on the advice of my fellow shooter, we ventured to this wonderful little lone tree on Rannoch Moor a few miles up the road.
+I was out with a fellow photographer shooting Loch Tulla in the morning but the light wasn’t inspiring enough to continue so on the advice of my fellow shooter, we ventured to this wonderful little lone tree on Rannoch Moor a few miles up the road.
 The scene was stunning, and I mean truly stunning and on the mist was so heavy that only the tree could be seen.
-We ventured over to it, set up, said hi to the two photographers who were already there and I began to set about composing the tree within the mist and snow.
+We ventured over to it, set up, said hi Sharon and Gary, the two photographers who were already there and I began to set about composing the tree within the mist and snow.
 Shortly afterwards a colourless rainbow started to appear as the sun started to burn off the mist.
 Once I had seen the fogbow, I dashed round the other side of the tree with the sun positioned behind me and the fogbow was there in all its glory.
 I could not believe just how beautiful it looked and yet I did not know exactly what I was looking at.
 It would turn out that the majority of those I have spoken to also did not know that fogbows existed.

 I quickly composed the camera ensuring that the tree was centrally located under the fogbow followed by a quick mental checklist that I had all the technical aspects of the camera correct.
 ISO? check.
 Aperture? check.
 Exposure? check.
 Focused? check.
 Shutter button.
 Click.
 I ensured that everyone was out of shot before capturing a single frame that had nobody in it as well as a full fogbow and within seconds, quite literally, the fogbow started to disappear.
 Call it luck, call it quick thinking, call it whatever you like, the shot was in the can.
 I like to think that all the planets aligned that day and if you only knew just how close you come time after time after time over the years what with rising out of bed at 3am, travel a hundred miles sometimes just to be in with a shout of a great sunrise, you learn to appreciate moments like these because as in this case, it is a ‘once in a lifetime’ moment.